How to declare mining profits in Sweden as an individual (T2)

 How to submit mining taxes to Skatteverket

 To declare your mining taxes, you need to fill in the T2 form.
-There are three ways you can do this:
+There are two ways you can do this:

 Fill in the T2 digitally on Skatteverkets online portal.